AngelosPsy/multifear/README.md

   - exclusion: This columns reports as to what data were included in the data set.
 For example, here you see that we have only full data sets – no exclusion.
-This is becasue the multifear::universe\_cs() only analyses full data sets.
+This is because the multifear::universe\_cs() only analyses full data sets.
 If we want to apply some exclusion criteria, we need to run the multifear::multiverse\_cs() function – see later on.

   - model: What model was used.
-For example, here we see t-tests, and rep ANOVA (which means repeated mesures ANOVA).
+For example, here we see t-tests, and rep ANOVA (which means repeated measures ANOVA).

-  - controls: This column is left emtpy.
+  - controls: This column is left empty.
 I included it because the specs R package had it so we may need to use it later on.

   - method: The method is a combination of the *model* and *x* column.